-If earning a living as a professional guitar player is your dream, it means establishing a stable and regular income, probably from multiple sources.
+If making money as a professional guitarist is your dream, it means establishing a stable and regular income, probably from multiple sources.

 If earning your living as a professional guitar player is your dream, just be aware it’s a long road with many twists and turns.
 Setting yourself up as a full-time musician means establishing a stable and regular income, probably from multiple sources.
 It’s important to remember that many professional musicians will not just hold down one of these roles, but have a portfolio of work comprising of many different jobs.
 Let’s take a look at five ways you can earn money as a guitar player.